dtipson/thenUse/README.md

 Mildly interesting.
 Instead of doing something, use is returning a function, or at least something that can become a function once it has a calling context.

+When used with jQuery, it's basically like, backwards.
+You can define the methods before you decide what apply it to. use('fadeOut').on($('body')) Well, sometimes.
+You can also do $('body').use('remove').
+The real difference is just that in these cases, instead of doing something, it's returning a function that _WILL_ do it when it's called.

 But what if we could partially apply some method arguments, but decide to take others at runtime?

 ```